mrisher/smtp-sts/spec.md

 * expired-certificate: This indicates that the certificate has expired.
 * starttls-not-supported: This indicates that the recipient MX did not support STARTTLS.
+* starttls-not-issued: This indicates that the sending MX did not issue STARTTLS, although the corresponding policy for the sender domain requires it.
+* tls-not-negotiable: This indicates that the recipient MX did support STARTTLS, but no session was negotiable (e.g. no common ciphers found).
 * Count: The number of times the error was encountered.
 * Hostname: The hostname of the recipient MX.